TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/CoreTesting.rst

 A Core developer doing this for the first time may notice `docker-compose` pulling several container images before continuing.
 These are the dependent images needed to execute certain jobs.
 For instance the container `typo3gmbh/php72 <https://hub.docker.com/r/typo3gmbh/php72/>`_ may be fetched.
-It's definition can be found at `TYPO3 GmbH bitbucket <https://bitbucket.typo3.com/projects/T3COM/repos/bamboo-remote-agent/browse>`_.
+It's definition can be found at `TYPO3 GmbH GitHub <https://github.com/TYPO3GmbH/infra-bamboo-remote-agent>`_.
 These are the exact same containers Bamboo based testing is executed in.
 In Bamboo, the combination of :file:`Build/bamboo/src/main/java/core/PreMergeSpec.java` and :file:`Build/testing-docker/bamboo/docker-compose.yml` specify what Bamboo executes for patches pushed to the review system.
 On local testing, this is the